-In my belief, no food should be consumed with a feeling a guilt, only pleasure.
-However, sometimes, people tend to overindulge in having treats than whole foods.
+In my belief, no food should be consumed with a feeling of “guilt”, only with pleasure.
+However, sometimes, people tend to overindulge in more than whole foods.

 This week, my focus is on ice-cream!
 My recipes are 100% additives free and, of course, vegan.

 To make a (n)ice-cream you only need a bunch of frozen ripe bananas.
 Even if you are not a fan of bananas, like me, you would love them frozen because somehow they change their structure and taste absolutely creamy – just like ice-cream!

 Method: unpeel 4-5 bananas, when they are ripe!, cut them in chunks and freeze them overnight.
 The thicker you want the ice-cream to be, the more bananas you should blend.

 For an individual serving, you would only need 2/3 (depending on their size); especially if you will be adding more goodness on top.

 - If you want a plain vanilla nice-cream – you only need to blend your bananas until smooth and add vanilla for taste.

 You can either use a blender or food processor and depending of the strength of the brand – you may need to add tiny bits of water.
 If use a food processor, you can blend them alone and this will make the consistency even creamer!